New: morning proactivity checks

 Default session replay

-• Most of that history is not relevant to what you need right now.
+• A lot of that history is not useful right now.

 Munin Brain

-• Surface the active ask, project capsule, operating model, and watchouts first.
+• Show the goal, project, and watchouts first.

-• Give the agent the compact state it needs before it fans out into the wider corpus.
+• Give the agent the handoff brief before the long history.

 Every rule carries its evidence.